Forex stands for foreign exchange and it is the name given to the currency market/foreign exchange market on which FX traders buy and sell currencies.

 Forex trading is the way you can trade two currencies against one another.
 It’s possible to profit in forex if you buy a currency that strengthens versus another currency.

-You can think of it like day trading stocks but with currencies on the forex market instead of shares on the stock market!
+You can think of it like day trading stocks but with currencies on the forex markets instead of shares on the stock market!

-A currency rises or falls in value relative to another currency, so the price is shown as a currency quote.
-You will have seen these same quotes at the foreign exchange office if travelling overseas.
+A currency rises or falls in value relative to another currency when forex trades happen, so the price is shown as a currency quote.
+You will have seen these same quotes at the foreign exchange office if traveling overseas.

-The change in the quote happens when currency conversion takes places.
-A currency converted millions of times every day creates the volatility that provides the opportunity for how to profit in forex, and creates the risk of loss.
+The change in the quote happens when currency conversion takes place.
+Foreign currencies converted millions of times (check the average daily trading volume)every day creates the volatility that provides the opportunity for how to profit in forex and creates the risk of loss.

 Forex trading (FX for short) for most people is done using an online forex trading platform like the one offered by FlowBank.
 On this trading platform, there is the choice of many exchange rates to trade.
 Each exchange rate is known as a currency pair or forex pair.